-- Serif – These are fonts like Bookman or Times New Roman.
+- Serif – These are fonts like Bookman, PT Serif or Times New Roman.
 The end of each letter is marked with a “foot” or a serif.
-They are classical fonts that can make your brand appear traditional, trustworthy and classical at the same time.
+They are classical fonts that can make your brand appear traditional, trustworthy, and classical at the same time.

 - Sans-serif – Fonts such as Calibri or Lato.
 These are typefaces that are without the “foot” or the serif.
-They have leveled edges as opposed to the serif fonts.
+They have beveled edges as opposed to serif fonts.
 Sans serif fonts can give your brand a smooth, and modern feel.

-- Script fonts – Script fonts are typefaces with a personal touch, like calligraphy and handwriting fonts, like Forte or Comic Sans MS. They’re excellent if you want to give your brand a more casual and soft feel.
+- Script fonts – Script fonts are typefaces with a personal touch, like calligraphy and handwriting fonts, such as Comic Neue.
+They’re excellent if you want to give your brand a more casual and soft feel.

-- Display typeface – These are fonts that are used to decorate your designs, such as Allegro or Cooper Black.
-Most often, each of them has a unique element that other typefaces don’t have and are brilliant if you want to make a bold statement that people won’t forget.
+- Display typeface – These are fonts that are used to decorate your designs, such as Allegro or Bebas Neue.
+Most often, each of them has a unique element that other typefaces don’t have and is brilliant if you want to make a bold statement that people won’t forget.

 The font that you’ll pick will have to say a lot about your brand, so that’s why you need to choose intelligently.